CFEL-CMI/cmistark/doc/index.rst

 ``CMIstark`` is a software package and tool for DC Stark effect calculations of molecules in electric fields.

-See [Chang2014]_ for a scientific description of version 1.0 and as a formal reference.
+See [Chang2014]_ for a scientific description of version 1.0 and as a formal, citeable reference.

 User documentation